Good Samaritans find, ship kitten back to Alaska couple

 When they got home to Haines, Timm posted on Facebook about the incident.
 She said Spot could be anywhere along the ferry’s route — Ketchikan, Petersburg, Wrangell, Juneau or Skagway.

-A few days later, she was told Spot was in Juneau, about 6 miles from the ferry dock in the city.
+A few days later, she was told Spot was in Juneau, about 6 miles (about 10 kilometers) from the ferry dock in the city.
 Another couple had heard Spot crying under their porch and took her in.
 They then posted on social media in order to locate her owner.

 The couple gave her to volunteers, who donated a kennel and drove her to the airport.
 A regional airline even flew Spot home for free.